 7.)
 It helps you stay in the game

-When we accept those little imperfections and embrace them as our own we bring awareness to self and stay in this game called life.
+When we accept those little imperfections and embrace them as our own we bring awareness to ourselves and stay in this game called life.
 We see more room for growth and learning.

 We stop comparing ourselves to others and we focus on what we can do or to make our life more meaningful devoid of any pressure and stress to thrive for perfection.